rich-iannone/DiagrammeR/README.md

 #### Using Data Frames to Define Graphviz Graphs

-With the `graphviz_graph` function, it's possible to generate a graph diagram from two data frames.
+If you're planning on creating large graph diagrams, it's better to adopt a different workflow that takes advantage of data frames.
+With the `graphviz_graph` function, it's possible to generate a graph diagram without interacting directly with **DOT** code.
 The function has the following options:

 ```R
 graphviz_graph(